 |Wallace Riggins retired from the federal government with over 44 years of service.
 He worked primarily as a mathematician with the Army Map Service and at the Pentagon in the Office of the Assistant Secretary of the Army for Financial Management.
 He also was a math teacher in the Prince Georges County School System.
 Wallace has a BS in Math from Elizabeth City State University and completed graduate work at Howard University.

 |Dr. LeTea Perry has been in the mental health field since 2003.
 She has her B.S. from Pennsylvania State University in Psychology with a concentration in Business and her M.Ed. in School Counseling with a specialization in Adlerian Theory from Bowie State University.
 Dr. Perry received her Doctorate of Education from Argosy University in the concentration of Counselor Education and Supervision.
 She is also a Nationally Certified Counselor and attained her license as a professional counselor.
 Dr. Perry is an adjunct faculty at Trinity Washington University.
 For her doctoral thesis, she researched the impact of fairy tale media exposure on the love attitudes and life satisfaction of single African American women.
 The story of the African American woman is often untold in Social Science research and Dr. Perry has added to the data with her groundbreaking study.

 |Dr. Loretta Webb has 60 years of experience as an educator and leadership development consultant.
 She served as superintendent and held administrative and leadership positions in curriculum and instruction in many school districts.
 She provided consultant advice and technical assistance to school districts in areas of program evaluation, leadership training, development of curriculum and instructional strategies, analyses and interpretation of data and the delivery of professional development, including content and processes related to teaching and learning environments, pre-kindergarten to grade 12.

-Purpose Parenting, Inc is a registered 501(C)(3) non-profit organization that provides comprehensive training equipping parents with the tools and knowledge needed to support their children in becoming self-sufficient individuals.
+Purpose Parenting, Inc is a registered 501(c)(3) non-profit organization that provides comprehensive parent training that equips parents with tools and knowledge to increase their parenting skills and supports children in reaching their full potential.